spoonapps/docs/contributing/contribute_to_spoon/contributing.md

 ## Contribute to Spoon

+Welcome to the Spoon community!

-Our docs and build scripts are totally open-source, so please contribute!
+All build scripts for Spoon images are open sourced, so please contribute!
+You're also welcome to edit our Docs if you would like to add or change anything.

-Those who submit accepted pull requests will be sent a Spoon swag kit that includes the [coolest shirt you'll ever own](https://twitter.com/iamkeir/status/492338567122010112/photo/1).
+During our beta period, users who submit pull requests will be sent a Spoon swag kit filled with shirts, caps, hoodies, and other Spoon gear.

-You can edit **Spoon docs** at [https://github.com/spoonium/docs](https://github.com/spoonium/docs).

-You can **contribute build scripts** for open-source projects at [https://github.com/spoonium/spoonme](https://github.com/spoonium/spoonme).
+You can contribute **image build scripts** [**here**](https://github.com/spoonapps/spoonme).

+You can add and edit **spoon.net/docs** [**here**](https://github.com/spoonapps/docs).

 Things we love to see:

-- Fixes, improvements, or additions to our tutorials and explanations.
+- Additions, fixes, or improvements to our tutorials and documentation.
-- New build scripts, recipes, and walkthroughs for cool applications.
+- Build scripts, recipes, and walkthroughs for new images and containers.
-- New projects built with Spoon's Windows containers in mind!
+- New projects built with Spoon's Windows containers in mind.
+Like [PowerSpoon](https://github.com/spoonapps/powerspoon), a community-made PowerShell module for our CLI!

-If you have an idea for an improvement but lack the time to make a pull request, hit up our [Google group](https://groups.google.com/forum/#!forum/spoon-users), tweet [@spoonapps](http://twitter.com/spoonapps), or email us at support@spoon.net.
+If you have an idea for an improvement but lack the time to make a pull request, ping us on our [user group](https://groups.google.com/forum/#!forum/spoon-users), tweet [@spoonapps](http://twitter.com/spoonapps), or email us at [support@spoon.net](mailto:support@spoon.net).

 If you want to join the Spoon team, check out our [careers page](/careers)!
 We're hiring ;)

-Thanks for your contributions!